zcash/developers/README.md

 ## Generating DAGs

+The simplest way to generate one or more DAGs is to use `./gen-dag.sh` script.
+This takes a list of DAGs to render as arguments (default: `core wallet tfl halo2 zf`).

-The `zcash-issue-dag.py` script supports several configuration options, also supplied as environment variables:
+Alternatively, the `zcash-issue-dag.py` script supports several configuration options supplied as environment variables:

 - `DAG_VIEW=[core|halo2|tfl|wallet|wallet-ios|wallet-android|zf]`: The DAG to render (default: `core`).
 - `SHOW_MILESTONES=[true|false]`: Whether or not to render GitHub milestones as boxes (default: `false`).